REVIEWS

 Flicker and Halo, the two recent releases by Igneous Flame and Achromus, are opposite sides of the same ambient coin.
 Flicker is the lighter, ethereal choice.
 If you prefer your ambient on the dark side then Halo is the one for you.
 Comprised of two long journeys into cavernous depths, it offers a tasty treat for explorers of the darker realms.
 And while it is dark, it is eminently listenable for fans of the genre, not too strange or experimental.
 'Arc Light' starts right in with a metallic, reverberating echo, jumping right into the shadows.
 Haunting sounds, vaguely like eerie choirs, hang in the mist.
 It takes several twists and turns along the way, sometimes sounding more like white noise or churning machinery, at other times drifting more softly by.
 Don't go looking for distinct melody or rhythm, though, as you are unlikely to find it.
 This is all about abstract sonic textures in varying shades from grey to black.
 At times I imagine a deep dive into the Marianas Trench; and just when it seems we might be getting closer to the light for a time, we dip back down again.
 'Halo' is similar and yet unique, at turns both lighter and darker than its predecessor.
 The artists recommend headphone listening, but if you do you may want to leave the lights on.
 Recommended.

-Reviewed by Phil Derby on his Electroambient Space site (Nov-Dec 2008 edition) Here
+Both reviews by Phil Derby on his Electroambient Space site (Nov-Dec 2008 edition) Here

 There is also an interview with Pete Kelly (Igneous Flame) in this edition.